 - 2. Develop a standard of good repair for all of Ontario's publicly funded schools.
+Fix Our Schools has been asking for a standard of good repair for Ontario's schools since 2014.
 Without a defined and commonly understood metric for what school conditions are acceptable in Ontario, there is no reasonable way to assess the outcomes of provincial funding for school infrastructure.
-Therefore, the starting point for your government must be to develop a standard of good repair for all Ontario's publicly funded schools.
-This standard must take into consideration not only Facilities Condition Index (FCI) data but also issues such as:
+Your government must develop a standard that takes into consideration not only Facilities Condition Index (FCI) data but also issues such as:

+- Air quality and ventilation in classrooms, which has been cited as key factor in preventing the spread of COVID-19

+- Cleanliness of schools and classrooms, which has also been a focus of preventing the spread of COVID-19

+- Classroom space, which is needed to ensure the physical distancing to prevent the spread of COVID-19

-- Water quality
+- o Water quality

-- Air quality

 - o Vermin

 - o Mold

-- Asbestos
+- o Asbestos

 - Fire and electrical code

 - Temperatures of classrooms

+These same standards must be applied to all First Nations schools as well.
 Furthermore, these standards must be applied not only to permanent school buildings but also to portables, which often end up being on a school site for over a decade, instead of as a temporary measure, as originally intended.